Contrast sensitivity in MS: what the research says

 One honest constraint about our current version.
 The most sensitive use of contrast sensitivity in MS is per-eye, because optic neuritis and subclinical optic-pathway change are usually asymmetric and a binocular measurement averages over the asymmetry.
 The v0 of our test is binocular only.
 Per-eye monocular testing is on the roadmap (see the PRD and the Phase-1 product list) but is not yet in production.
 If you have a strong reason to test each eye separately — for example, an eye with a history of optic neuritis you want to track distinct from your other eye — a clinic-administered Pelli-Robson or low-contrast Sloan chart will give you that data.
 Our test will give you a binocular number, which still tracks change over time on the same setup, but it will under-record an asymmetric loss compared to per-eye testing.

 For the same reason, treat any single home measurement with appropriate humility.
-Day-to-day noise in MS vision is real — fatigue, heat sensitivity (Uhthoff's phenomenon), time of day, hydration, ambient light, and screen brightness all move the curve.
+Day-to-day noise in MS vision is real — fatigue, heat sensitivity (Uhthoff's phenomenon — a temporary dip in vision or other symptoms when the body warms up, whether from exercise, a hot shower, or fever), time of day, hydration, ambient light, and screen brightness all move the curve.
 A trend over many sessions averages over those, which is what makes the trend more useful than any one session.

 What it can't tell you